Modular-topology optimization of structures and mechanisms with free material design and clustering: Methods

 \subsubsection{Clustering for modular Wang tile design}

-Having smoothed the material stiffness field, our next goal is to determine structurally-efficient modular assemblies in the form of valid Wang tilings.
-In this work, we follow the direction of the clustering of the material stiffnesses because it is the most general option: it generalizes both the density clustering for isotropic materials with a fixed Poisson ratio and the strain-based clustering for problems possessing optimal design in the form of rank-3 laminates.
+\replace{Having smoothed the material stiffness field}{Using the optimal, checkerboard-free material stiffness field}, our next goal is to determine structurally-efficient modular assemblies in the form of valid Wang tilings.
+In this work, we follow the direction of clustering the material stiffnesses because it \replace{is}{represents} the most general option: it generalizes both the density clustering for isotropic materials with a fixed Poisson ratio and the strain-based clustering for problems possessing optimal design in the form of rank-3 laminates.
 Our approach thus extends to the remaining linear elasticity problems including multi-load designs and compliant mechanisms.
 To this goal, this section develops a greedy agglomerative clustering algorithm that maintains structural symmetries when present.

 As discussed already in Section~\ref{sec:wangtiles}, valid Wang tilings are determined uniquely by the edge color codes.
 Therefore, instead of the modules, Fig. \ref{fig:clustering}a, we must cluster material stiffnesses corresponding to the horizontal and vertical edges.
 These stiffnesses are obtained by solving the free material optimization problem \eqref{eq:fmo} on a~rotated, module interface-based finite element mesh, see Fig.~\ref{fig:clustering}b.
 When comparing with Fig.~\ref{fig:clustering}a, it clearly follows that each of the modules is defined by a quadruple of (edge-related) elements in Fig.~\ref{fig:clustering}b.
-Hence, after clustering, the edge labels automatically define Wang tiles and a valid tiling, see Figs.~\ref{fig:clustering}g--h.
-We note here that a similar approach relying on rotated mesh has been applied to generate Wang tile-based textures in computer graphics \cite{cohen2003} and microstructure modeling \cite{doskar2014}.

-Using the post-processed FMO outputs, it may happen that there would exist modules without any stiffness in their edges, i.e., the maximum eigenvalue of the edge-related stiffness tensors is small.
-Such modules can conversely be interpreted as voids, and we remove them prior to the clustering procedure and leave their locations empty.
+Hence, after clustering, the edge labels automatically define Wang tiles and a valid tiling, see Figs.~\ref{fig:clustering}f--h.
+We note here that a similar approach relying on rotated mesh has been applied to generate Wang tile-based textures in computer graphics \cite{cohen2003} and microstructure modeling~\cite{doskar2014}. \replace{Using the post-processed FMO outputs, it may happen that there would exist modules without any stiffness in their edges, i.e., the maximum eigenvalue of the edge-related stiffness tensors is small.
+Such modules can conversely be interpreted as voids, and we remove them prior to the clustering procedure and leave their locations empty.}{}

 The common aim of the clustering algorithms is to partition a set of points $\mathcal{P} \coloneqq \left\{\sevek{e}^{(1)},\dots,\sevek{e}^{(n_\mathrm{\ell})}\right\}$ into (at most) $m$ groups, such that a specified distance-based criterion is minimized \citep{gan2020}.
 Among these algorithms, \texttt{kmeans} is probably the most widely used.
 It starts with a random assignment of points to clusters, computes a centroid of each cluster based on a specified distance function, and re-assigns each point to the cluster with the nearest centroid.
 This procedure repeats until convergence, but the resulting clustering strongly depends on the initial partitioning.